triton-inference-server/hugectr_backend/samples/dcn/README.md

 ```

 ## 2. Get DCN trained model files
-Go to [(DCN training sample))](https://github.com/NVIDIA/HugeCTR/tree/master/samples/dcn#training-with-hugectr) in HugeCTR and make sure store the trained dense model and embedding table files into the folder "${project_home}/samples/dcn/1/".
+Go to [(DCN training sample))](https://github.com/NVIDIA/HugeCTR/tree/master/samples/dcn#training-with-hugectr) in HugeCTR and make sure to store the trained dense model and embedding table files into the folder "${project_home}/samples/dcn/1/".
 In order to ensure that the training and inference configuration are consistent, please use the dcn_train.json file in the directory "${project_home}/samples/dcn".
 Please keep the "source" and "eval_source" data directories consistent if you change the default storage directory for preprocessed data.

 ## 3. Create inference configuration files
 ### DCN model network configuration
 Check the stored model files that will be used in the inference, and create the JSON file for inference.
 We should remove the solver and optimizer clauses and add the inference clause in the JSON file.
 The paths of the stored dense model and sparse model(s) should be specified at "dense_model_file" and "sparse_model_file" within the inference clause.
 We need to make some modifications to "data" in the layers clause.
 Besides, we need to change the last layer from BinaryCrossEntropyLoss to Sigmoid.
 The rest of "layers" should be exactly the same as that in the training JSON file.
 You may go to "${project_home}/samples/dcn/1/dcn.json" for reference.

-### Hugectr backend configuration
+### HugeCTR Backend configuration
-Please refer to  [(Triton model configuration))](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md) first and o clarify the required configuration of the model in the specific inference scenario.
+Please refer to  [(Triton model configuration))](https://github.com/triton-inference-server/server/blob/master/docs/model_configuration.md) first and  clarify the required configuration of the model in the specific inference scenario.
-In order to deploy the Hugectr model, some customized configuration items need to be added as follows：
+In order to deploy the HugeCTR model, some customized configuration items need to be added as follows：
 ```json.
  parameters [
   {